 Follow up on priorities

 Your team member's objectives are at the top of their weekly check-in so that you'll always know what they're working on and to provide context during your 1-on-1s.
 As a manager, when you keep track of your team's goals and key performance projects and milestones, your feedback will improve and be more effective.
 Read your team members' Priorities as you review their 15Five and provide feedback thereby leaving them comments on their priorities.
 During 1-on-1s you should obtain deeper insight into your team members’ work and the factors that influence or hinder progress.
 To increase performance and motivation, focus on goal progress over results.

-Run a custom report on Priorities to get clear on tasks that your team members are working on.
+Run a report on Priorities to get clear on tasks that your team members are working on.
 Priorities are employee-driven to-do lists, and you can run a report on them to see what tasks are getting completed, perhaps giving you an indicator to step in or a reason to celebrate.
-For longer-term goal tracking, report on Objectives to see the progress your team is making on their bigger goals.